-Key updates: The 2023 edition of GCAM (version 6.0) used for the NGFS phase IV scenarios, includes a number of updates: a new residential floorspace expansion model; bio-energy updates; reset of default hotelling rate for climate stabilization scenarios to 3%; splitting out six detailed industrial sectors from the aggregate industry sector; updated hydrogen production, distribution, and end-use technologies; a new protected lands definition; expanded crop commodities; HFC MAC curve fixes; new pollutant emissions controls.
+Key updates: The 2024 edition of GCAM scenarios used for the NGFS Phase V are done with the same structural model version than the 2023 edition.
+While GCAM v6.0 used here included a number of updates: a new residential floorspace expansion model; bio-energy updates; reset of default hotelling rate for climate stabilization scenarios to 3%; splitting out six detailed industrial sectors from the aggregate industry sector; updated hydrogen production, distribution, and end-use technologies; a new protected lands definition; expanded crop commodities; HFC MAC curve fixes; new pollutant emissions controls, various input assumptions have been adjusted and listed in the next section.